neondatabase/website/content/docs/introduction/roadmap.md

    We are also working on adding a new Monitoring page to the Neon Console that will display key Postgres, connection, and resource usage metrics in a dashboard.

+* **For partners, a more granular Consumption API**

+  Our current Consumption API provides cumulative consumption metrics across all projects in your account for the selected billing period.
+We are expanding our APIs to also allow for daily consumption metrics.

 ### Developer workflows

 * **Schema Diff**